Posts Tagged ‘flash drive’

 Your list of connected devices will show up.
 Now, hover over the USB flash drive device you want to Eject and click it.

-Data protection and cyber-security: Harnessing the power of write protected USB drives, Greg Morris, CEO of Nexcopy Incorporated based in Southern California, looks at the opportunities for enterprises surrounding read-only USB technology.
+Data protection and cyber-security have become inseparable from day-to-day business operations.
+In this article, Greg Morris, CEO of Nexcopy Incorporated in Southern California, explores the opportunities enterprises have with write-protected USB technology.

 November 18, 2020